 When queer people gather, the topics of discussion will inevitably circle around to the one experience we all share: The Coming Out Story.
-For many queer people, coming out is a milestone in our lives, and the Coming Out Story is about the acceptance we find in ourselves to tell others about who we are.
+For many queer people, including LGBTQ in architecture and design, coming out is a milestone in our lives, and the Coming Out Story is about the acceptance we find in ourselves to tell others about who we are.
 The stories may differ in detail but share similar anxieties, fears, and hopes.
 Some are unexpected, where one is forced out of the proverbial closet before they are fully ready.
 Some are filled with love.
 Some apprehension.
 And others devastation.
 But that story of the first-time people learned who we really are will always be a common thread that defines the queer experience.

 While you never forget your first, what rarely gets talked about is your second, or third, or hundredth time.
 That time you must come out to your co-workers, or teachers, or your second cousin twice removed at that large family gathering you have been avoiding for years.
 I want to talk about those times, what it means to come out at work, at a job site, or at a client meeting.
 When it is important, when it isn’t, and why it is something that I struggle with even so many years after my first.

 Before I begin, I want to make clear that my experiences will not be universal.
 I am a white, cisgender man, and I navigate that world with those privileges.
 Not everyone is afforded those luxuries, so I know my experiences will not relate to every queer person.

 People of color, women, and transgender people will have vastly different experiences.
 But that is why I want to talk about my journeys, because I know I have the power and privilege to do so.
 This is my story and my experience, but I hope it can shed some light on the queer experience and will help others understand a little of what queer people go through.